MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 # Java support on Azure and Azure Stack

 Java developers on Azure and Azure Stack can build and run production Java applications with different versions of Java and OpenJDK.
-Developers can use any Java runtime they want for most Azure service.
+Developers can use any Java runtime they want for most Azure services.

 ## Services with Managed JDK